RohanNero/UnoRe-RWA/README.md

 **where**:

 - r = rewards to send to the user
-- i = initial amount of STBT in the vault
 - c = the current week index, starting from the contract's deployment
 - u = total amount of stablecoins the user staked
 - l = the lastClaim week or last time the user claimed their rewards